DCEtech/DCEtechWeb/content/AI Meets Investing Decision Trees for BTC and Stock Strategies.md

 At this point, we collect the inputs generated ny our strategy and convert them into labels: buy(1), sell(-1), and do nothing / hold(0).
 These labels, together with the price and indicator values, become the data used to train the model.
 We keep the last 20% of the data as a test set, so the Decision Tree is evaluated on unseen market conditions.

-To train the model, we usea a frew important parameter, max_depth limits how complex the tree can become, helping to avoid overtitting. min_samples_leaf forces each decision to be supported byu a minimum number of data points, making the model more stable.
+To train the model, we usea a frew important parameter, max_depth limits how complex the tree can become, helping to avoid overfitting. min_samples_leaf forces each decision to be supported buy a minimum number of data points, making the model more stable.
 Finally, class_weight="balance" is especially important because buy and sell signals are much rare than hold signals, and this parameter prevents the model form ignoring them.

 <br>